-As the tofu drains, you can put the EZ Tofu Press in a bowl or in the sink.
+As it drains, you can put the press in a bowl or in the sink.

 Because you’re turning the screws yourself, it takes a little more thought than the other two methods, but still not much.

 The tofu is also more prone to cracking in the EZ Tofu Press than the other two methods.
-And since it doesn’t have towels or a box for holding the liquid that’s coming out of the tofu, it’s not quite as seamless of an option.
+And since it doesn’t have towels or a box for holding the liquid that’s coming out of it, it’s not quite as seamless of an option.